 Security Configuration and Analysis displays the analysis results by security area, using visual flags to indicate problems.
 It displays the current system and base configuration settings for each security attribute in the security areas.
 To change the analysis database settings, right-click the entry, and then click Properties.

-If an entry is not analyzed, it may be that it was not defined in the analysis database or that the user who is running the analysis may not have sufficient permission to perform analysis on a specific object or area.
+If an entry isn't analyzed, it may be that it wasn't defined in the analysis database or that the user who is running the analysis may not have sufficient permission to perform analysis on a specific object or area.

 If you choose to accept the current settings, the corresponding value in the base configuration is modified to match them.
 If you change the system setting to match the base configuration, the change will be reflected when you configure the system with Security Configuration and Analysis.

-To avoid continued flagging of settings that you have investigated and determined to be reasonable, you can modify the base configuration.
+To avoid continued flagging of settings that you've investigated and determined to be reasonable, you can modify the base configuration.
 The changes are made to a copy of the template.

 You can resolve discrepancies between analysis database and system settings by:

-Configuring the system to the analysis database values, if you determine the system is not in compliance with valid security levels.
+- Configuring the system to the analysis database values, if you determine the system isn't in compliance with valid security levels.